craftercms/docs/source/system-administrators/activities/production-environment-setup.rst

 :is-up-to-date: True

-.. index:: Setting up a Crafter CMS production environment, Production Environment
+.. index:: Setting up a CrafterCMS production environment, Production Environment

 .. _production-environment-setup:

 ===============================================
-Setting up a Crafter CMS production environment
+Setting up a CrafterCMS production environment
 ===============================================

-This section lets you get started on setting up your Crafter CMS for production.
+This section lets you get started on setting up your CrafterCMS for production.
 A production environment normally consists of one authoring instance and one or more delivery instances.

 Before we begin, please review the following for requirements and supported platforms: :ref:`requirements_supported_platforms`